A variety of muscle diseases affect the adult and elder population.

 In the case of myosteatosis, a study in mice found that administration of anti-myostatin antibody resulted in increase in muscle mass and strength, and improved insulin sensitivity in old mice.16 Electrical impedance myography may be useful in measuring myosteatosis.17

 Idiopathic Inflammatory Myopathy Classification Criteria:

-The EULAR/ACR criteria have been developed and validated with a robust methodology, an improvement over previous criteria sets, in order to facilitate identification of patients with undifferentiated arthritis who are at high risk of developing persistent/erosive disease.
-The new IIM classification criteria are a valuable addition to the myositis disease activity core measures endorsed by IMACS and the recently published ACR/EULAR adult PM/DM and juvenile DM response criteria
+The EULAR/ACR criteria have been developed and validated with a robust methodology, an improvement over previous criteria sets.
+The new IIM classification criteria are a valuable for the myositis disease activity core measures endorsed by the International Myositis Assessment and Clinical Studies Group (IMACS), and the recently published ACR/EULAR adult PM/DM and juvenile DM response criteria.